 After nearly 15 years of working in Marin, I’ve decided to close up shop and make my practice in the Sunset my sole focus.

-Beginning March 1st, I’ll be in my office at Raise the Bar Fitness, Sunday through Wednesday.
+Beginning March 1st, I’ll be in my office at Raise the Bar Fitness, Sunday through Tuesday and Fridays.

 I am so very thankful for those in Marin who have supported me throughout the years.
 I hold such a special place in my heart for each person who came to my table.